lcgreenwald/pi-scripts/patches/README.md

-# test-patch
+# test-patch1
 This patch is for testing purposes only.
+It will echo "This is test patch one." to the terminal.

+# test-patch2
-It will echo "This is a test patch" to the terminal.
+This patch is for testing purposes only.
+It will echo "This is test patch two." to the terminal.

 Last Edit 31OCT2021

-PATCH=NO
+PATCH=YES